 1. Read your bills:

 Reading your energy bills is essential for understanding your energy consumption.
-You’ll get a monthly overview of how much energy you’re using, typically measured in kilowatt-hours (kWh) or therms, allowing you to track your usage patterns over time.
+You’ll get a monthly overview of how much energy you’re using, typically measured in kilowatt-hours (kWh) or therms, allowing you to track your energy use patterns over time.
 By examining the cost breakdown, you can gain insights into where your money is being spent and identify any unusual spikes in consumption that may indicate issues with appliances or systems in your home.

 2. Get a smart meter:

-Smart meters show your energy usage in real-time, helping you understand your habits so you can make informed decisions to reduce your energy use.
+Smart meters show your energy use in real-time, helping you understand your habits so you can make informed decisions to reduce your energy use.
 They also send meter readings to your energy supplier automatically, so you’ll get accurate billing with no ‘estimated’ charges.
 Find out more about how a smart meter can help you cut costs.

 3. Get an energy audit: